 - Creating a trusting relationship – earn your reputation every day.
 Don’t assume anything.

-What’s your company doing on daily basis to make sure your brand is living up to expectations?
+What’s your company doing on a daily basis to make sure your brand is living up to expectations?